 Welcome to the unofficial home of Weber Genesis Silver gas grills!

 Production of these grills stopped in 2005 but there are millions of these classics still in use.
-There are three versions of the Weber Genesis Silver (Silver A, Silver B, Silver C) with styling changes occurring in 2002, 2004 and 2005.
+There are three versions of this grill (Silver A, Silver B, Silver C) with styling changes occurring in 2002, 2004 and 2005.

 This guide offers you the following:

 At the time of their production the Silver grills were on the lower end of pricing in the Weber Genesis line of grills.
-If you wanted to shell out some extra cash for a longer wheel base, nicer side tables then you could buy the Weber Genesis Gold grills.
-If you wanted a stainless housing and an enclosed storage cabinet then you could upgrade to the Weber Genesis Platinum grills.
+If you wanted to shell out some extra cash for a longer wheel base, nicer side tables then you could buy the Genesis Gold.
+If you wanted a stainless housing and an enclosed storage cabinet then you could upgrade to the Genesis Platinum.

 The basic functionality of the Silver, Gold and Platinum grills were identical.
 The Silvers were the best value which made them the most popular.